Adventures in Machine Learning

 print(“x and y are not equal”)

-In this example, both x and y are assigned the value of 3.
-The code then checks whether x and y are equal to each other and prints the appropriate message.
+In this example, both ‘x’ and ‘y’ are assigned the value 3.
+The code checks for equality and prints the appropriate message.

 a = 1